 Take a close look at the details of each certification to see what exactly is covered (you can reach them through this page) and take a look at the suggested learning page.
 If you’re absolutely confident that a given certification exam could be passed with no study, then you might as well pursue it (the cost being so minimal, after all).

 Most likely, though, each certification will require a fair amount of study, so don’t saddle any member of staff (even yourself) with a selection.
-Start with one and see how it goes: the Azure Fundamentals course will serve as a good introduction or refresher depending on the expertise of the participant (our webinar series is a strong accompaniment).
+Start with one and see how it goes: the Azure Fundamentals course will serve as a good introduction or refresher depending on the expertise of the participant.

 Beyond that, think carefully about the implementations you’d like to sell and support, and what might fit into your overall business model.
 You may have an interest in earning a certification in a totally new use of Azure, but unless you plan on using it for your sales efforts, it’s hard to justify.